turingschool/backend-curriculum-site/module3/projects/consultancy/development.md

   - Front-end team
   - Back-end team
   - Documentation/Planning team
-    - For teams of 6 this will be a team of two.
-The team of 5 will have one person on this.
+    - For teams of 5, one persone will be on this.
+For teams of 4, all contributors will work on this at any time.

 - Each team will use a Miro board to brainstorm ideas
 - Delegate people to set up a GitHub organization, add other members, and set up the initial repos